 Since then, Musk has made it part of his company’s long-term goals to foster open dialogue at every level.
 To help your company build bonds or friendships that encourage free sharing, consider teamwork activities in place of team meetings from time to time.
 As people get to know one another better, more sharing and challenging of ideas tends to occur organically.

-4. Have a Vision
+4. The Impact of a Clear Vision

 “Build the castle first.” –Walt Disney